Tuesday, 5 Aug 2025

 Additionally, Nissan is planning to secure up to JPY1tn (US$7bn) through new corporate bonds and asset sales to address bond redemptions and restructuring expenses.
 Meanwhile, Renault’s CEO Luca de Meo has announced his decision to step down from his position after leading the group for five years, with his departure effective from 15 July.

-See also Xiaomi to launch YU7 electric SUV
+See also Xiaomi SU7 electric sports car

 The board of directors at Renault has initiated the process of appointing a new CEO to lead the company moving forward.
 This strategic realignment and restructuring within the Nissan-Renault alliance reflect the evolving landscape of the automotive industry and the commitment of both companies to adapting to new challenges and opportunities in the market.